abarberenaCPDS/contoso-durable-functions/README.md

 1. **HTTP trigger** reads incoming headers and builds `MyAppContext` + `DistributedTransactionContext`.
 2. These are passed as a DTO (`OrchestrationInput`) to the orchestration.
 3. The orchestrator and activities **set context** using `ContextHolder<T>.Current`.
-4. Functions call `ContextLogger.LogInfo(...)`, which logs the message and the current context.
+4. Functions call `ContextLogger.LogInformation(...)`, which logs the message and the current context.
 5. Optional spans are created using `ActivityTracing.StartSpan(...)` and exported to Datadog.

 #### Flow: